moses-palmer/pynput/docs/keyboard-usage.rst

 To be notified about callback errors, call ``Thread.join`` on the listener instance::

-    from pynput.keyboard import Key, Listener
+    from pynput import keyboard

     class MyException(Exception): pass

     def on_press(key):
-        if key == Key.esc:
+        if key == keyboard.Key.esc:
             raise MyException(key)

     # Collect events until released
-    with Listener(
+    with keyboard.Listener(
             on_press=on_press) as listener:
         try:
             listener.join()